open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmpretrain.md

 ______________________________________________________________________

-[MMClassification](https://github.com/open-mmlab/mmclassification) aka `mmcls` is an open-source image classification toolbox based on PyTorch.
+[MMPretrain](https://github.com/open-mmlab/mmpretrain) aka `mmpretrain` is an open-source image classification toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com) project.

 ## Installation

-### Install mmcls
+### Install mmpretrain

-Please follow this [quick guide](https://github.com/open-mmlab/mmclassification/tree/1.x#installation) to install mmcls.
+Please follow this [quick guide](https://github.com/open-mmlab/mmpretrain/tree/1.x#installation) to install mmpretrain.

 ### Install mmdeploy